6th International Summer School on

 - Prof. Dr. Carsten Agert, DLR Institute of Networked Energy Systems, Oldenburg, Germany

-- Dr. Lüder von Bremen, ForWind, University Oldenburg, Germany
+- Dr. Lüder von Bremen, Institute of Networked Energy Systems, DLR and ForWind, University Oldenburg, Germany

 - Prof. Dr. Alexey Chernov, Institute of Mathematics, University Oldenburg, Germany

 - Dr. Stefan Harfst, Scientific Computing, University Oldenburg, Germany

 - Prof. Dr. Alexander K. Hartmann, Institute of Physics, University Oldenburg, Germany